 Jessica Critcher: Jessica has a B.A. in English from the University of Hawaiʻi and currently lives in Boston, Massachusetts.
 She has been published in Bitch Magazine and is (allegedly) working on a novel.
 Her hobbies include playing Fallout, tending carnivorous plants, anonymously correcting grammar on public bulletin boards, and baking.
 She fancies herself as the tattooed hooligan hybrid of Virginia Woolf, Daria and Wonder Woman.

-Jessica Mason McFadden: Jess is working toward an M.A., as a first-year graduate student, teaching assistant, and Writing Center consultant in the Department of English and Journalism at Western Illinois University.
+Jessica Mason McFadden: Jess is working toward an M.A., as a teaching assistant and Writing Center consultant in the Department of English and Journalism at Western Illinois University.
 In her spare time, she writes poetry, “sings” with Edith Piaf, engages in incessant word play, and hangs out with her dudes.
 She sometimes writes reviews over at Lambda Literary.
 Her first book of poetry, Woman in Disguise, was released by Saltfire Press in December 2012.
 She loves Gender Focus and is not afraid to proclaim that Life is her favorite book — yes, she’s also an overly-fond embracer, even of clichés.

 Josey Ross: Josey is an anti-violence worker and reproductive justice activist living in Vancouver.
 She has an embarrassing and uncontainable love of small dogs but fears corgis.

 Librarian Karen: Librarian Karen is a librarian in Toronto, where she enjoys coffee, chocolate, photography, music, films, yelling at sexist television commercials and complaining about gender stereotypes in the media.